 Foragers in a Modern World

 Foragers have also been faced with protecting their intellectual property.
-Foragers have a vast understanding of the plants and animals in their environments and have identified plant medicines, pesticides, preservatives, perfumes, sweeteners and of course new foods.
-Intellectual property rights extends to indigenous knowledge of plants.
-And yet, “gene hunters” are subcontracted by large firms to acquire this knowledge from traditional societies in order to patent the gene or chemical and make a profit (Vishnu Dev 2016).
+Foragers have a vast understanding of the plants and animals in their environments and have identified plant medicines, pesticides, preservatives, perfumes, sweeteners, and of course new foods.
+Intellectual property rights extend to indigenous knowledge of plants.
+And yet, “gene hunters” are subcontracted by large firms to acquire this knowledge from traditional societies to patent the gene or chemical and make a profit (Vishnu Dev 2016).

 “Raoni holding his international petition against the Belo Monte Dam in Paris.” by Gert Peter-Bruch is licensed under CC BY-SA 3.0